How to Get an SSL Certificate [+10 Best Free SSLs]

 Gaining Users’ Trust

 However, including an SSL certification will let them know that their visit is safe.
-If you need guidance on other ways you can make your site safe and more trustworthy, check out this checklist for website safety.
+If you need guidance on other ways to make your site safe and more trustworthy, check out this website safety checklist.

-In short, SSL is a must have.
-It’s a no-brainer to include it for my clients who process financial transactions on their website.
+In short, SSL is a must-have.
+Including it for my clients who process financial transactions on their websites is a no-brainer.
 However, I would make sure my site has SSL regardless of that.
 This added layer of security will protect companies from data breaches, giving visitors a good reason to trust sharing their sensitive information.

-It’s worth the energy to get an SSL certificate — and considering getting an SSL certificate can be free, there’s no reason not to.
+It’s worth the effort to get an SSL certificate — and considering that it can be free, there’s no reason not to.
 It just takes a few extra steps, and I'll walk you through those now.

 Ready to dive a little deeper?
 Let's do it.